 Nursing Support and Comfort

-Proper technique and great support at the beginning of a breastfeeding relationship can make a big difference to nursing success.
-A good latch is key to efficient and natural breastfeeding, and if your nipple or comfort suffer, everything can spiral quickly out of control.
-Using a good pillow can help you focus on what's important instead of worrying about getting comfortable or supporting your baby's body.
+Proper technique and great support at the beginning of a breastfeeding relationship can make a big difference in nursing success.
+A good latch is essential to effective and natural breastfeeding, and if your nipple or comfort suffer, everything can spiral quickly out of control.
+Using a good pillow can help you focus on what's important, instead of worrying about getting comfortable or supporting your baby's body.

-The primary function of a pillow for nursing is to provide mother and baby with positional support and comfort during breastfeeding, so this metric influences the overall score more than other tests.
-A good pillow can help maintain essential support during breastfeeding for mom and baby.
+The primary function of a pillow for nursing is to provide mother and baby with positional support and comfort during breastfeeding.

 - For Mom — Dual arm support, lumbar support, and a snug fit.
 Baby's mouth needs to be at the same level as the mother's breast.
 Mom should not be bending or hunched over.

 - For Baby — Head, neck, and body/back support with baby's nose and mouth positioned level to and facing the mother's nipple.
 The baby will need to lead with their chin and widely open their mouth to initiate a good latch.